CharafeddineMechalikh/PureEdgeSim/README.md

   The mobility model will assign a random location to each device.
   Then the mobile devices will change their location according to the model in use.
 * The support for devices heterogeneity
-  The user can define heterogenous edge device, Fog servers, and Cloud Data Centers in the corresponding XML files. he will decide wether and edge device is mobile or not, wether it is battery-powered or not ( and the size of its battery), and how much computing capacity it has.
+  The user can define heterogenous edge device, Fog servers, and Cloud Data Centers in the corresponding `.xml` files. he will decide wether and edge device is mobile or not, wether it is battery-powered or not ( and the size of its battery), and how much computing capacity it has.
   The devices without computing capacity are considered as simple sensors that only generate data/tasks